How long does a computer last, and when is it time to replace it?

 It's time to replace your computer when:

-The computer's performance is insufficient for the tasks at hand – a few seconds' delay can cause a lot of frustration and many wasted minutes over the course of a year.
+the computer's performance is insufficient for the tasks – a few seconds of delay accumulate into significant frustration and many wasted minutes over a year.

-The monthly cost of keeping the old computer will be higher than the benefit of replacing it.
+the monthly cost of retaining the old computer exceeds the benefit of replacing it.

-the operating system lacks security updates or when encryption and login do not meet the requirements of the business.
+the operating system lacks security updates, or when encryption and login procedures do not meet the organization's requirements.

-Above all: replace your computer when productivity in your business declines.
-Poor equipment costs companies more money than investing in adequate performance.
+Above all: replace computers when operational productivity declines.
+Substandard equipment incurs higher costs for businesses than investing in adequate performance.

-That's why it pays to rent and lease instead of buying
+Therefore, it is more advantageous to rent and lease instead of purchasing.

-Buying ties up capital and locks you in as a customer for a lifetime that may not be realistic in two months' time.
-By renting or leasing, you instead get a predictable monthly cost and can control the replacement rate based on actual technical, economic, and safe lifespan rather than a purchase cycle.
+Purchasing ties up capital and commits you, as a client, to a lifespan that might not align with actual needs in two months.
+By renting or leasing, you gain a predictable monthly cost and can manage replacement cycles based on actual technical, economic, and security lifespans, rather than a procurement cycle.

-Questions such as "How long does a computer last?" become less important when you rent or lease.
+Questions such as "How long does a computer last?" become less critical when you rent or lease.

 -

-It depends on how it is used and what your requirements are, but companies often aim for 3–5 years.
-Technically, many computers can function for many years.
-The economic and safe lifespan may end sooner when the cost rises or updates cease.
-Plan the replacement when the benefit falls below the cost.
+This depends on usage and specific requirements, but businesses typically aim for 3–5 years.
+Technically, many computers can function for numerous years.
+However, their economic and secure lifespan may conclude sooner when operational costs escalate or updates cease.
+Plan for replacement when the utility diminishes below the cost.

 -

-A laptop wears out faster due to heat, battery cycles, and movement.
-With an SSD, sufficient RAM, and good cooling, it can be useful for several years.
-Battery replacement and cleaned cooling extend its life.
-When the battery is insufficient and waiting times affect productivity, it is time to replace it.
+A laptop experiences faster wear due to heat, battery cycles, and mobility.
+With an SSD, sufficient RAM, and effective cooling, it can remain productive for several years.
+Battery replacement and cleaned cooling systems extend its operational life.
+Replacement is warranted when battery capacity is insufficient and wait times impact productivity.

 -

-Desktop computers often have a longer technical lifespan thanks to better cooling and easier upgrade options.
-However, economics determine when it is reasonable to replace them.
-When software requirements and security support are no longer available for the platform, the lifespan ends even if the hardware still feels healthy.
+Desktop computers often boast a longer technical lifespan due to superior cooling and simpler upgrade paths.
+Nevertheless, economic factors dictate the optimal replacement timing.
+When software requirements and security support surpass the platform's capabilities, the lifespan concludes, even if the hardware appears functional.

 -

-When your computer no longer performs your core tasks without delays, despite updates and reasonable upgrades.
+When the computer can no longer perform its core tasks without delays, despite updates and reasonable upgrades.

 -

-When the monthly cost of maintaining the computer—capital, licenses, support, and lost productivity—is higher than the benefits.
-It often pays to replace it before the residual value drops too much.
+When the monthly cost of retaining the computer – encompassing capital, licenses, support, and productivity loss – exceeds its utility.
+It is often advantageous to replace it before its residual value depreciates significantly.

 -

-When operating systems no longer receive security updates or when your computer lacks features required in your environment, such as TPM, Secure Boot, and strong encryption.
+When operating systems no longer receive security updates, or when the computer lacks features essential for your environment, such as TPM, Secure Boot, and robust encryption.

 -

 Software updates and drivers maintain performance and security.
-Cleaned cooling and fresh thermal paste lower temperatures.
-Workshop service may be required for models that are difficult to open.
+Cleaned cooling systems and fresh thermal paste reduce operating temperatures.
+For models that are difficult to open, professional workshop service may be required.